 Particulate exhaust emissions from diesel-fueled engines (i.e., diesel PM) were identified as a TAC by CARB in 1998.
-The potential cancer risk from the inhalation of diesel PM, as discussed above in Section 4.6.2, "Environmental Setting," outweighs the potential for all other health impacts (i.e., non-cancer chronic risk, short-term acute risk) and health impacts from other TACs (CARB 2003:K-1).
+The potential cancer risk from the inhalation of diesel PM, as discussed above in Section 3.6.2, "Environmental Setting," outweighs the potential for all other health impacts (i.e., non-cancer chronic risk, short-term acute risk) and health impacts from other TACs (CARB 2003:K-1).
 With regards to exposure of diesel PM, the dose to which receptors are exposed is the primary factor used to determine health risk.
 Dose is a function of the concentration of a substance or substances in the environment and the duration of exposure to the substance.
-Dose is positively correlated with time, meaning that a longer exposure period would result in a higher level of health risk for any exposed receptor.
-Thus, the risks estimated for an exposed individual are higher if a fixed exposure occurs over a longer period.
-According to the Office of Environmental Health Hazard Assessment (OEHHA), when a Health Risk Assessment is prepared to project the results of exposure of sensitive receptors to selected compounds, exposure of sensitive receptors to TAC emissions should be based on a 70- or 30-year exposure period; however, such assessments should be limited to the duration of activities associated with the proposed project if emissions occur for shorter periods (OEHHA 2015:5-23, 5-24).
+Dose is positively correlated with time, meaning that a longer exposed individual are higher if a fixed exposure occurs over a longer period.
+According to the Office of Environmental Health Hazard Assessment, when a Health Risk Assessment is prepared to project the results of exposure of sensitive receptors to selected compounds, exposure of sensitive receptors to TAC emissions should be based on a 70- or 30-year exposure period; however, such assessments should be limited to the duration of activities associated with the proposed project if emissions occur for shorter periods (OEHHA 2015:5-23, 5-24).

 The TAC that is the focus of this analysis is diesel PM because it is known that diesel PM would be emitted during project construction and operation.
 Although other TACs exist (e.g., benzene, 1,3-butadiene, hexavalent chromium, formaldehyde, methylene chloride), they are primarily associated with industrial operations and the project site would not include any industrial sources of other TACs.
-Operation of the Unruh Building would not result in new sources of TACs, therefore, the operation of the project has no impact.
+Operation of the Bateson Building would not result in new sources of TACs, therefore, the operation of the project has no impact.
 Construction-related activities that would result in temporary, intermittent emissions of diesel PM would be from the exhaust of off-road equipment used during demolition and building modernization and on-road heavy-duty trucks.
 On-road diesel-powered haul trucks traveling to and from the construction area to deliver materials and equipment are less of a concern because they do not operate at any one location for extended periods of time such that they would expose a single receptor to excessive diesel PM emissions.

 As noted above, diesel PM is the primary pollutant of concern for this analysis.
-Based on the construction-related emissions modeling conducted and presented in Table 4.6-6 above, maximum daily emissions of diesel exhaust PM10, considered a surrogate for diesel PM, would not exceed 1 lb/day during the building modernization phase, which would last for the longest duration of approximately 682 days.
+Based on the construction-related emissions modeling conducted and presented in Table 4.6-4, above, maximum daily emissions of diesel exhaust PM10, considered a surrogate for diesel PM, would not exceed 1 lb/ during the building modernization phase, which would last for the longest duration of approximately 682 days.
 A portion of these emissions would be due to haul trucks traveling and to and from the site and would not occur on the project site.
-This emissions level is below the SMAQMD-recommended threshold of 80 lb/day.
+This is below the SMAQMD-recommended threshold of 80 lb/day.
 In addition, all construction activities would occur during daytime hours, which is when many residents who are employed or are students typically are not home, thus limiting exposure from construction-related emissions to these receptors.